 3) Price goes a little in the favor of those ‘trapped’ traders, creating a feeling of confidence and security.

 4) Price reverses to the upside.
 People in disbelieve hold on to their trades that are suddenly turning into a loss.
 Others add to their loss, hoping to average down.

 The professionals are the ones who are aggressively buying and the amateurs are still happily selling, hoping that price turns again.

 5) Price rallies further and the trapped short traders are now facing huge losses.
 Most are forced out of their long trades which means that they have to buy which accelerates the rally.

 You can see, the bull or bear trap is more than just a pattern, but it’s a way of visualizing and understanding how the average trader approaches the markets and why the professionals usually always win.

 Trading with insurance – 2 great tips

 I specialize in trading new trends and for me, it is essential to understand the dynamics of bull and bear traps because it is one of the most reliable and profitable types of reversal signals.
-You can learn all my supply/demand setups that are based on the trap mechanism (and much more): click here

 Once you can see where traders are trapped, how the average losing trader makes the same mistakes over and over again, and how the stops that get triggered accelerate price moves, you can make much better trading decisions and start trading against all the losing traders.